nishedcob/nishedcob.github.io/index.md

 - Triplestore Experience with:
   - Datamapping as:
     - RDF
-    - N-Tuples
+    - N-Triples
-  - DBPedia queries via SPARQL.
+  - DBPedia queries via SPARQL
+  - OpenLink Virtuoso

 Systems Deployment Architect for the design and implementation of high level deployment and maintenance plans of N-Level Systems across M-Tiers that provide quality attributes including:
 - Portability